-Getting used to writing the testing code and the running code in parallel is now considered a good habit.
+Getting used to writing testing code and running this code in parallel is now considered a good habit.
 Used wisely, this method helps you define more precisely your code’s intent and have a more decoupled architecture.

 Some general rules of testing:

 - A testing unit should focus on one tiny bit of functionality and prove it correct.

 - Each test unit must be fully independent.
 Each test must be able to run

 alone, and also within the test suite, regardless of the order that they are

 called.
 The implication of this rule is that each test must be loaded with